Handy4ndy/XahauHooks101/README.md

 The next stage of Xahau Hooks 101 is already underway and it's more exciting than ever!
 We're moving beyond the basics to incorporate:

-- **Native and IOU emits**: Learn how to trigger and handle emits for both native and IOU assets, opening up new possibilities for on-chain event-driven logic.
+- **IOU and URI remit examples**: Learn how to trigger and handle remits for IOU and URI assets, opening up new possibilities for on-chain event-driven logic.
 - **Processing and emitting additional transactions**: See how Hooks can not only react to incoming transactions, but also process and emit new transactions as part of their logic, enabling powerful automation and composability.
 - **Advanced transaction validation** (e.g., filtering by amount or account).
 - **Namespaces for organized data**.